FiniteStateGit/tutorial-portfolio/content/02-cursor-raycast/02-02-raycastfunction.md

 ---

 ##### Tutorial Overview:
+-  Set up a level to use PhysX raycasting.
 -  Create a reusable function to Raycast to the mouse cursor.
--  Extend the function to draw a visible ray on-screen.
 -  Create a Script Canvas graph using the Raycast function.
--  Extend the graph to select different kinds of objects in your game based on PhysX Collision Groups.
+-  Filter the raycasts based on PhysX Collision Groups.

-# Raycast to Cursor Position Function
+# Raycast to Cursor Function

-When the following function is used, if the mouse cursor is pointing to an entity in the level, the **Entity ID**, **Distance** from the camera, world-space **Position** as well as the **Normal** vector and **Surface** Crc32 at that position is returned.
+When the following function is used, if the mouse cursor is pointing to an entity in the level, the **Entity ID**, **Distance** from the camera, world-space **Position** as well as the **Normal** vector and **Surface** Crc32 at that position are returned.

 If the mouse cursor is *not* pointed to a valid entity, if the entity is too far away, or the **Collision Group** does not match, the function does *not* trigger its output.